 2. "Operate with strong results orientation"

 Communication, engagement, and goal-setting are important behaviors for continuous improvement leadership, but they don’t result in anything without a direct focus on getting results.
 The McKinsey study says that leaders with a strong results orientation encourage productivity and efficiency, which in the end results in better work, more improvement, and ultimately, better results.
 Lean thinkers often say to focus on the process, but the best organizations also set goals and use a better process to get better results.

 I’m not at all surprised that this made the “top 4” list of leadership behaviors.
 Good leaders know that their opinions aren’t always spot on, and that, often, their subordinates are better qualified to make an accurate assessment.
 Taking a variety of perspectives into account gives leaders a wider base of knowledge from which to pull, enabling them to make all-around better decisions.

 4. "Solve problems effectively"

-McKinsey describes problem solving as “The process that precedes decision-making… when information is gathered, analyzed, and considered.”
+McKinsey describes problem-solving as “The process that precedes decision-making… when information is gathered, analyzed, and considered.”
 We couldn’t agree more with this assessment!
-We’d add to it, though, that even great leaders don’t typically have access to all relevant information when assessing problems, causing them to entrust a portion of the problem solving process to those employees that do have that perspective.
+We’d add to it, though, that even great leaders don’t typically have access to all relevant information when assessing problems, causing them to entrust a portion of the problem-solving process to those employees that do have that perspective.
 Even the best leaders can’t possibly keep tabs on everything that’s going on in the organization.
-Great leaders gather their information from employees on the front line to ensure that they have all of the information they need for accurate analyzation and consideration, involving them (and supporting them) in the right balance.
+Great leaders gather their information from employees on the front line to ensure that they have all of the information they need for accurate analysis and consideration, involving them (and supporting them) in the right balance.